-(9) Marriage and the family form the natural basis of Society.
-They are placed under the special protection of the State.

-(10) The care to be given to infants and their education constitute a natural right and duty for the parents, which they shall perform under the surveillance and with the aid of the State and public bodies.
-Parents have the right, within the framework of schooling requirements, to decide on the education of their children.
+- (9) Marriage and the family form the natural basis of Society.
+They are placed under the special protection of the State. - (10) The care and education of children constitute a natural right and duty for the parents, which they shall perform under the surveillance and with the aid of the State and public bodies.
+Parents shall have the right, within the framework of schooling requirements, to decide on the education of their children.

-Children born outside of wedlock have the same rights as legitimate children, both in regard to their assistance and to their physical, intellectual, and moral development.
+Children born outside of wedlock shall have the same rights as legitimate children, both in regard to their assistance and to their physical, intellectual, and moral development.

-(11) The protection of youth against exploitation and against moral, intellectual, and physical abandonment, is an obligation of the State and of the public bodies.

-(12) The State guarantees the equal access of children and adults to instruction, professional training, and culture.
+- (11) The protection of youth against exploitation and against moral, intellectual, and physical abandonment, is an obligation of the State and of the public bodies. - (12) The State shall guarantee the equal access of children and adults to instruction, professional training, and culture.

-The State has the duty to organize public education on the bases of free instruction and religious neutrality.
+The State has the duty to organize public education on the basis of free instruction and religious neutrality.

-The right to found private schools is guaranteed to everyone, to all religious communities and all legally constitued associations which agree to submit to the pedagogic control of the State and to the laws in force.
-A law shall regulate the conditions for participation of the State and of public bodies in the financial burdens of private establishments which the State recognizes to be or public utility.
+The right to found private schools is guaranteed to everyone, to all religious communities and all legally constituted associations which agree to submit to the pedagogic control of the State and to the laws in force.
+A law shall regulate the conditions for participation of the State and of public bodies in the financial burdens of private establishments which the State recognizes to be of public utility.